seblau/BlackJack-Simulator/README.md

 ### Definition of Terms

-The simulator involves several concepts related to Blackjack game play.
+The simulator involves several concepts related to Blackjack game play:
 * A *Hand* is a single hand of Blackjack, consisting of two or more cards
 * A *Round* is single round of Blackjack, in which one or more players play their hands against the dealer's hand
+* A *Shoe* consists of multiple card decks consisting of SHOE_SIZE times 52 cards
-* A *Game* is a sequence of Rounds that keeps track of total money won or lost
+* A *Game* is a sequence of Rounds that starts with a fresh *Shoe* and ends when the *Shoe* gets reshuffled

 ### Result